open-cogsci/osdoc/content/forms/performance-issues-and-troubleshooting.md

 ## Troubleshooting

 - If you are using the *legacy* back-end, you may find that the forms do not show: The screen is black, except for an occasional flicker when you click the mouse.
 This issue can be resolved by setting *Double buffering* to 'no' in the back-end settings.
+- If you are using the *legacy* back-end, you may find that the mouse cursor is not visible.
+For a workaround, see [/back-ends/legacy/](/back-ends/legacy/).

 [legacy]: /back-ends/legacy
 [xpyriment]: /back-ends/xpyriment